aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/errorbar/_index.md

 ### getBeginArrowLength() {#getBeginArrowLength--}

+<b>@deprecated.</b> Please use the 'beginArrowLength' property instead.
 Specifies the length of the arrowhead for the begin of a line.

 ```javascript
 getBeginArrowLength() : MsoArrowheadLength;